Frequently Asked Questions

 Make significant and transformative emissions reductions

-Available climate models say that reaching net-zero emissions will require a drastic reduction in carbon emissions.
+Available climate models say that reaching net-zero will require a drastic reduction in emissions across corporate value chains.
 Emissions mitigation activities will vary by business sector and the individual business.
 For most, this will mean addressing emissions associated with:

 • Energy use and sourcing